 Film and Visual Culture: In the wake of the “visual turn” in the humanities, the field of German studies has paid increasing attention to film and photography, while awareness of the relationship between literature and the other visual arts—painting, printmaking, drawing, and sculpture—has deep historical roots.
 In addition to the visual culture of fin-de-siècle Vienna, the department offers courses that treat the history and aesthetics of German film from the Weimar era to the present.
 Major directors such as Fritz Lang, G. W. Pabst, F. W. Murnau, Rainer Werner Fassbinder, and Werner Herzog and film adaptations of literary works receive extensive treatment in the curriculum.

-The major requires satisfactory completion of 9 credits’ worth of courses.
-At least 5 credits must be earned in courses taught in German above the level of GRST 211, with at least 3 of the 5 being GRST seminars at the 300-level or courses taken in Germany.
+The major requires satisfactory completion of nine credits’ worth of courses.
+At least five credits must be earned in courses taught in German above the level of GRST211, with at least three of the five being GRST seminars at the 300-level or courses taken in Germany.
 Majors are strongly encouraged to spend a semester on an approved program in Germany.
 Courses taken there count toward the major, provided the subject matter is relevant to German studies and the instruction and assignments are in German.
 A maximum of two courses per semester taken in Germany may be counted toward the major.
-For students who have not taken GRST 214, one credit of intensive language instruction in Germany may count toward the major as well.
+For students who have not taken GRST214, one credit of intensive language instruction in Germany may count toward the major as well.
 Before enrolling in courses in Germany, students should obtain approval from their major advisor.

 Deadlines.
 Deadlines for nomination to candidacy and submission of the honors project are set by the Committee on Honors.